EDUCATION

 INTERNATIONAL STUDENTS

-The Prince’s Foundation is proud to offer educational opportunities to students from all around the world.
-Should you require a visa to study or work in the UK, it is important to note that whilst The Prince’s Foundation is a licensed student sponsor, this sponsorship does not extend to those undertaking the Building Arts Programme.
+The King’s Foundation is proud to offer educational opportunities to students from all around the world.
+Should you require a visa to study or work in the UK, it is important to note that whilst The King’s Foundation is a licensed student sponsor, this sponsorship does not extend to those undertaking the Building Arts Programme.
 Therefore, acceptance onto the Building Arts Programme alone is not sufficient to obtain the appropriate visa.

 In most cases you will be required to hold one of the following in order to be eligible for the Building Arts Programme: